How to troubleshoot issues with adding Agent to Management Server in on-premise installation.

 If the above steps do not help resolve the issue, collect the following information and contact Acronis Customer Central:

-- If you are adding a remote machine, collect PCAP log on the machine with Agent while reproducing the issue.
+- Collect PCAP log on the machine with Agent while reproducing the issue (even if Agent and AMS are on the same machine).
 See Collecting PCAP Logs with Wireshark or tcpdump for instructions

 - If the Agent is installed on the same machine where Acronis Management Server is installed, download Process Monitor and collect Process Monitor log while reproducing the issue.
 See Collecting Process Monitor Log for instructions.